Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Dispense
 --------
-To draw liquid up into a pipette tip, call the :py:meth:`~.InstrumentContext.aspirate` method.
-This method lets you specify the aspiration volume in µL, the well location, and aspiration speed.
-Other parameters let you position the pipette within a well.
-For example, this snippet tells the robot to remove 200 µL from well location A1.

 To dispense liquid from a pipette tip, call the :py:meth:`~.InstrumentContext.dispense` method.
 This method lets you specify the dispense volume in µL, the well location, and pipette flow rate.
 For example, this snippet tells the robot to dispense 200 µL into well location B1.